Crazy Fun Things to Do in Japan I Can’t Stop Talking About (+ itinerary!)

 1. Hike the Kumano Kodo trail

-Many people have heard of the Camino de Santiago in Spain, but few know of the sister trail, which is located in Japan.
-The Kumano Kodo is an ancient pilgrimage trail that weaves through remote mountains and tiny villages, in which you can stay at traditional guesthouses.
+The Kumano Kodo, sister trail to the Camino de Santiago in Spain, is an ancient pilgrimage trail that weaves through remote mountains and tiny villages, in which you can stay at traditional guesthouses.

-One of our favorite ways to feel like you’re experiencing local life is to pop into an izakaya (tiny, casual bar with food) and order a drink and some small plates.
+One of our favorite ways to feel like we’re experiencing local life is to pop into an izakaya (tiny, casual bar with food) and order a drink and some small plates.

 Often times, izakayas only fit around 15 people, so it becomes as much about the atmosphere as it is about trying small dishes and drinks.
 We had some really cool izakaya experiences where we mingled with locals, tried dishes we wouldn’t have otherwise, and had an overall great evening.